 Indiana Tech welcomes student applications from foreign countries.
-Students from foreign countries will be admitted on the basis of certified credentials verifying completion of preparatory studies and a computer based TOEFL score of over 173 for undergraduate and 213 for graduate students.
+Students from foreign countries will be admitted on the basis of certified credentials verifying completion of preparatory studies and an internet based TOEFL score of at least 70 for undergraduate and 213 for graduate students.
 Please note, these scores are subject to change as the revised TOEFL is implemented internationally.